Please confirm topic selection

 • Pathophysiology

-• type III collagen predominates (> type I collagen)
+• increase in ratio of type III to type I collagen

 • TGFbeta1, TGFbeta2, epidermal growth factor, PDGF, connective tissue growth factor